IOHprofiler/IOHprofiler.github.io/IOHexperimenter/python.md

 exp.run()
 ```

-## Using custom functions
+## Using custom problems
-In addition to the interfaces to the built-in functions, IOHexperimenter provides an easy way to wrap any problem into the same ioh-problem structure for easy use with the logging and experiment modules.
+In addition to the interfaces to the built-in problems, IOHexperimenter provides an easy way to wrap any problem into the same ioh-problem structure for easy use with the logging and experiment modules.
 This can be done using the 'wrap_real_problem' and 'wrap_integer_problem' functions.
 An example is shown here:

 ```python
 from ioh import problem, OptimizationType